How do I get access to online services?

 Can I add more than one claim?

-Yes, you can add any claim that’s registered with the WSIB.
-Each claim has unique personal identification number (PIN) that you would have received by mail.
+Yes, you can add any claim that you have registered with the WSIB.
+Each claim has a unique personal identification number (PIN) that you would have received by mail.
 If you do not have your PIN or have misplaced it, you can call 1-800-387-0750 Monday to Friday 7:30 a.m. to 5 p.m. to request the PIN for each claim.
 From the ‘My claims’ page you can select which claim you want to view.